frmokoena/Bomberman/readme.md

 ### Strategy

-I use lot of DIY hacks for my bot with A* strategy for path finding.
+I use DIY hacks for my bot with A* search for path finding.

 Update procedure:

  1. Stay clear of bombs
- 2. Trigger the bomb
+ 2. Trigger the bomb with the lowest timer if timer is greater than 2
  3. Chase power up if near than 3 blocks
- 4. Plant bomb
+ 4. Plant bomb if we have some in our bomb bag and can find hiding.
- 5. chase afetr power up
+ 5. Chase after power up
  6. Search for next bomb placement spot

 ### Project Structure

 The solution houses two projects.
 The application project(`BomberBot.csproj`) and the test project (`BomberBotTests.csproj`).

-At the core of the application project is bot (`Bot.cs`) and bot helper (`BotHelper.cs`).
-Reading of the state file and preparing of the game state is delegated to the game service (IGameService.cs).
+At the core of the application project is bot strategy class (`Strategy.cs`) and bot helper class (`BotHelper.cs`).
+Reading of the state file and preparing of the game state is delegated to the game service (`GameService.cs`).

-All the bot decision is carried out by the bot (`Bot.cs`).
+All the move decisions are carried out by the bot (`Strategy.cs`).
 Bot helper contains some of helper methods used in decision making.